 Each entity which provides a service within the Mattioli Woods Group regards itself as a “Data Controller” within current data protection legislation and regulation, and is registered accordingly.
 Agreements in place will stipulate which firm within the Group is controlling data.
-We have a team who deal with Data Protection as well as a Data Protection Officer, as specified within the EU General Data Protection Regulation (“GDPR”).
+We have a team who deal with Data Protection as well as a Data Protection Officer, as specified within the UK Data Protection law.

 Mattioli Woods plc

 One New Walk Place

 This version was last updated on 5 January 2022 and historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).